apache/incubator-retired-tamaya/src/site/markdown/index.md

 different, but certainly with high coupling to your configuration backends.
 Given your code is reused or integrated some how, or deployed by some customers, struggling starts: not supported backends, different policies, missing combination and validation mechanisms and so on.
 Tamaya solves all this by defining a common API and backend SPI.
 Your code is decoupled from the configuratoin backend.
-There is no difference if you are running on your dev box or in a clustered Docker environment in production, your code stays the same!
-There is no difference if you are writing some small component or a complete product solution, your API to your configuration data stays the same!
-Once you use Tamaya you will ask yourself why this did not exist before...
+There is no difference if your code is deployed on your dev box or in a clustered Docker environment in production, it stays the same!